Jiehua: Style and literati impact

-Art historians’ description of jiehua style repeatedly emphasize the essential requirement of understanding Chinese construction techniques and standards.
-This characteristic not only distinguished the genre but also rendered it more challenging to execute compared to other painting styles.
+Art historians’ descriptions of jiehua style emphasize the essential requirement of understanding Chinese construction techniques and standards.
 Four basic principles compose jiehua style: faultless calculation, structural clarity, correct scale, and mathematical and architectural knowledge.
-Historical records indicate that excellent jiehua masters were able to create paintings that met building and other construction standards or even surpassed experienced craftsmen, such as an anecdote in Yizhou Minghua Lu (益州名画录) about court painter Zhao Zhongyi 赵忠义 whose jiehua painting passed the inspection of a skilled architect, proving he had mastered the actual practices of a craftsman.
+Records indicate that jiehua experts were able to create paintings with accuracy that met or even surpassed experienced craftsmen.
+An account in Yizhou Minghua Lu (益州名画录) about court painter Zhao Zhongyi 赵忠义 whose jiehua painting passed the inspection of a skilled architect supports this.

-However, the interaction between jiehua and craftsmanship frequently led to two negative consequences: its difficulty to master and a general disdain of the painting genre stemming from literati ideology.
-By the standard of ancient Chinese aesthetics, the Six Principles of Chinese painting (Liufa 六法) placed spirit resonance as the most significant element in connoisseurship while the painting skills and artists’ practice were secondary.
-Jiehua contains many artificial aspects from theme to painting method and it requires fundamental knowledge of mathematics and architecture, as covered in the four basic principles of jiehua style.
-Thus, in some cases, jiehua was considered more like an architectural drawing than an artwork, a quality antithetical to the natural spirit resonance and nature’s beauty of literati ideals, leading to a general pejorative attitude towards the genre.
-For instance, historical records from the early Eastern Jin dynasty show that Gu Kaizhi 顧愷之 considered architectural artwork as static subjects lacking expressive ideas, and thus ranked it last amongst all other painting styles.
-The Tangchao Minghualu (Famous Paintings of the Tang Period 唐朝名画录) from the Tang dynasty also placed paintings depicting architecture at the bottom of the painting system.
-In the Yuan dynasty, following Tang Hou 汤垕's creation of the thirteen painting categories, jiehua found itself relegated to the lowest position.
-As the Yuan dynasty waned, jiehua's standing further diminished.
-Scholar Xu Qin 徐沁 from the Ming period, remarking on the painting genre's declining significance, noted that its practitioners were viewed as inferior artisans, given the prevailing preference for the other styles of painting masters from the Yuan era.
+The tension between jiehua and craftsmanship led to consequences: its difficulty to master and a general disdain of the genre stemming from literati ideology.
+By the standard of ancient Chinese aesthetics, the Six Principles of Chinese painting (Liufa 六法) placed spirit resonance as the most significant element while the painting skills and artists’ practice were secondary.
+Jiehua contains many artificial aspects from theme to painting method and it requires fundamental knowledge of mathematics and architecture.
+Jiehua was considered more like an architectural drawing than an artwork, a quality that went against natural spirit resonance and nature’s beauty of literati ideals.
+In the early Eastern Jin dynasty, Gu Kaizhi 顧愷之 considered architectural artwork as static subjects lacking expressive ideas, and ranked it last amongst all other painting styles.
+The Tangchao Minghualu (Famous Paintings of the Tang Period 唐朝名画录) from the Tang dynasty similarly placed paintings depicting architecture at the bottom of the painting system.
+The same is true in the Yuan dynasty, following Tang Hou 汤垕's creation of the thirteen painting categories, jiehua found itself relegated to the lowest position.
+As the Yuan dynasty waned, jiehua's standing continued to diminish.
+Scholar Xu Qin 徐沁 from the Ming period, noted that the painters were viewed as inferior artisans.